ATL-WDI-Exercises/rails_todo_app/readme.md

 6a.
 Generate the MVC CRUD for TODOs:

+Now for the _magic_ of scaffolding.
+We are going to use a _single command_ to create our model, controller, views, and the 7 RESTful routes!
+Furthermore, our controller methods and views will be fully functional!

 ```bash
 rails g scaffold todo title:string completed:boolean
 ```

+> Check out those controller methods and all of the views!
+Everything is there and is generated to work with Twitter Bootstrap!

 6b.
 Edit `db/migrate/<migration_script_name>` and add `null: false` to the `title` and `completed` columns, for instance: